 - Western Animation

 - The South Korean marketing campaign for chocolate Chex was guised as a democratic poll between chocolate and green onion Chex.
-The green onion mascot, a Gonky green Chex named Chaka, was made out to be a Hate Sink, but didn't really do too many things to warrant such a reputation.
+The green onion mascot, a Gonky green Chex named Chaka, was made out to be a Hate Sink, but didn't do many things to warrant such a reputation.
 Much to the advertisers' shock, Chaka won the voting over his opponent, Cheki, but Kellogg's refused to acknowledge Chaka as the winner.
 As such, Chaka's voters outcried against this and turned him into a symbol for freedom and justice, until green onion Chex was eventually brought to store shelves.

 - Pleasant Goat and Big Big Wolf: Wolffy.
 He's very devoted to his wife Wolnie and only tries to catch the goats so that they can have something to eat.